-Old Marina is where the historic Mono Lake Bike-A-Thons ended and re-hydration ceremonies occurred.
-In this event, cyclists scooped vials of water from the reflecting pool in front of the Los Angeles Department of Water & Power’s headquarters in downtown Los Angeles and biked to Mono Lake, bringing the water “home” (pouring it directly into Mono Lake in a “re-hydration ceremony”) while raising money to support the Mono Lake Committee’s efforts. .
+Old Marina is where the historical Mono Lake Bike-A-Thons ended and rehydration ceremonies occurred.
+In this event, cyclists scooped vials of water from the reflecting pool in front of the Los Angeles Department of Water & Power’s headquarters in downtown Los Angeles and biked to Mono Lake, bringing the water “home” and pouring it directly into Mono Lake in a “rehydration ceremony,” while raising money to support the Mono Lake Committee’s efforts.

 Mono Lake County Park

 County Park is, like South Tufa, a great introduction to Mono Lake’s unique waters and tufa towers.

 An easy trail and boardwalk meander to the lake through the willows and marsh of the Mono Lake Tufa State Natural Reserve (between the park and the lake), filled with waving grasses, colorful wildflowers, and delicate tufa towers.